 - Taking Care of Yourself

-In the past, the standard backbone of treatment was a combination of pegylated interferon plus ribavirin.
+In the past, the standard treatment was a combination of pegylated interferon plus ribavirin.
 Both interferon and ribavirin can cause serious side effects, and together have not always been very successful in getting rid of HCV in the body.
-As a result, many people have not pursued this form of treatment, or stopped this treatment due to side effects.
+As a result, many people have not used this form of treatment, or stopped taking it due to side effects.

 For a list of medications used to treat hepatitis C, please look here.

 Many new direct-acting antivirals, or DAAs, are now available to treat HCV.
-DAAs work in much the same way that HIV drugs work – they disrupt the ability of the hepatitis C virus to multiply and infect the body.
-There are several different classes of DAAs defined by where and how they act to stop HCV from multiplying.
+DAAs work in much the same way as HIV drugs – they disrupt the ability of the hepatitis C virus to multiply in the body.
+There are several classes of DAAs defined by where and how they act to stop HCV from multiplying.

 Each DAA works differently against each of the six different genetic types (called genotypes) of HCV that exist worldwide.
-Because different genotypes of HCV respond differently to different treatments, it is important to have a genotype test before you begin treatment.
+Because different genotypes respond differently to different treatments, it is important to have a genotype test before you begin treatment.

 The good news is that DAAs tend to have fewer and less serious side effects are generally more effective than the older interferon-based treatment.
 DAA success rates in real-world settings are often over 90 percent (depending on genotype, existing liver damage, etc.).
 The course of treatment with the newer drugs is also shorter, often only 12 weeks.
 It is important to note that some people may need to take HCV treatment, including DAAs, for longer than 12 weeks to be successfully cured of hepatitis C.

 Which HCV treatment is right for you will be based on several factors, including:

 - Your HCV genotype

-- The health of your liver, including how much scarring (cirrhosis) it has
+- The health of your liver, including how much scarring (fibrosis) it has

 - Your overall health, including any other medical conditions you may have

 - Which HIV drugs you are taking (as some HCV drugs interact with HIV drugs)